saifalfalah/react-handbook/content/nextjs/index.md

 ---
-title: Getting started with Next.js
+title: Next.js
-date: 2018-03-23T07:07:09+02:00
-updated: 2018-04-09T18:07:09+02:00
 description: "Next.js is a very popular Node.js framework which enables an easy server-side React rendering, and provides many other amazing features"
-tags: react
 ---

 ![Getting started with Next.js](banner.png)

-Working on a modern [JavaScript](/javascript/) application powered by [React](/react/) is awesome until you realize that there are a couple problems related to rendering all the content on the client-side.
+Working on a modern [JavaScript](https://flaviocopes.com/javascript/) application powered by [React](https://flaviocopes.com/react/) is awesome until you realize that there are a couple problems related to rendering all the content on the client-side.

 First, the page takes longer to the become visible to the user, because before the content loads, all the JavaScript must load, and your application needs to run to determine what to show on the page.